benmvp/slides/2022/connecttech/webdev.md

 - Back to the code
 - **ONE:** Each `<FRAME>` pointed to a separate actual HTML page
-  - A page with just the header, just the nav, etc.
+  - There was a page with just the header, just the nav, etc.
   - Kinda like today's `<iframe>`
 - **TWO:** The `<FRAMESET>` can be aligned in either `ROWS` or `COLUMNS`
   - Sound familiar? 😉
   - **THREE:** And they can be nested
   - **FOUR:** Notice the `*` syntax to signal that the column takes up remaining space
-  - Pretty fancy for 20+ years ago right?
+  - This is pretty fancy for 20+ years ago, right?
 - And we've got visual styling mixed right in the markup
 - **FIVE:** Frames by default had ugly borders so they needed to be turned off
+  - With `FRAMEBORDER=0`
-- If we kept the borders on, they could be resized
+- However, if we kept the borders on, they could be resized
   - **SIX:** So there was an attribute to turn prevent resizing
   - That's why the `<IFRAME>` became a thing
   - To not have to deal with the gnarliness of normal frames
+- This whole setup was to allow us to avoid having to update the whole pages
+  - The header, nav, and ads sections aren't changing
+  - Just the main content
+  - So clicking links in the header, shouldn't require a full page refresh?
+  - Sound familiar?
+  - We're trying to build in our fancy new technologies features that existed 20+ years ago!
-- **SEVEN:** So what about that `NAME=content` attribute?
+- **SEVEN:** So that's what this `NAME=content` attribute is for
-  - What's that for?
-  - Why did we have to give it a name?
-  - Glad you asked!
+  - It lets allows us to make changes in one frame from another

 /////
 <!-- .slide: data-background="url(../../img/webdev/rawpixel-487103-unsplash.jpg) no-repeat center" data-background-size="cover" -->